Launching the VASCO citizen science project: The Citizen Science Effort

 Individual students and amateur astronomers from other countries are also participating in the project.
-The Soci\'{e}t\'{e} Astronomique de France and Sociedad de Astronomia de Puerto Rico (PRAS) have efficiently involved their members to take part in the citizen science project.
+The~Soci\'{e}t\'{e} Astronomique de France and Sociedad de Astronomia de Puerto Rico (PRAS) have efficiently involved their members to take part in the citizen science~project.

-In Sweden, we are collaborating with ``Vetenskapens Hus'' (House of Science)\footnote{http://pedagogblogg.stockholm.se/vetenskapenshus/2020/08/21/\%E2\%80\%8Blararfortbildning-kan-stjarnor-forsvinna/}.
+In Sweden, we are collaborating with ``Vetenskapens Hus'' (House of Science).
 Vetenskapens Hus is an educational center in Stockholm.
-They provide activities for students of all ages; from primary school to high school, as well as further training for teachers.
-The VASCO citizen science project is now included as a part of a course for teachers offered by the center.
-The course is a one-day seminar event, which is held for the first time on October 14, 2020.
-It will begin with lectures by VASCO members, followed by a hands-on exercise where the participating teachers learn to use the web interface.
-The seminar is closed with a discussion session aimed at developing ideas around how the VASCO citizen science project can be implemented in science curricula at various levels.
+They provide activities for students of all ages; from primary school to high school, as~well as further training for teachers.
+The~VASCO citizen science project has been included as a part of a course for teachers offered by the center.
+The~course was a one-day seminar event, which was held for the first time on 11 November 2020.
+It began with lectures by VASCO members, followed by a hands-on exercise where the participating teachers learn to use the web interface.
+The~seminar was closed with a discussion session aimed at developing ideas around how the VASCO citizen science project could be implemented in science curricula at various~levels.

 The course at Vetenskapens Hus is designed for a Swedish audience only.
-But the possibility arranging similar seminar events online and in English, with a wider and international audience, has been discussed.
-The practicalities surrounding such an event have not yet been addressed, though.
+However,~the possibility of arranging similar seminar events online and in English, with~a wider and international audience, has been discussed.
+The~practicalities surrounding such an event have not yet been addressed, however.

-\subsection{Social media}
+\subsection{Social~Media}

-In these times of the Covid-19 pandemic, building ``virtual'' networks is necessary as many schools and universities are closed, and social distancing is encouraged.
+In the current time of the Covid-19 pandemic, building ``virtual'' networks is necessary as many schools and universities are closed, and~social distancing is encouraged.
 Much of the organization of a citizen science effort can be accomplished online.
 Social media can be exploited to market the project and enable efficient communication.
-The VASCO citizen science project has a Facebook page for interested users \footnote{https://www.facebook.com/vascoproject}.
+The~VASCO citizen science project has a Facebook page for interested users \endnote{\url{https://www.facebook.com/vascoproject}}.